wumpyproject/wumpy/docs/source/setup/authenticating.md

 # Authenticating to Discord

-The next step is to use the application you created, this page will go through authenticating to Discord so that it isn't repeated on each page.
+The next step is to use the application you created!
+This page will go through authenticating to Discord and getting the necessary credentials.

 ## Interaction Server